-Product marketing managers and product managersProduct marketing managers are responsible for commercialization, branding, and positioning of the product.
-They conduct market research, packaging, sales team training, and planning of promotional activities and events.
+Product marketing managers are in charge of the product's commercialization, branding, and positioning.
+They conduct market research, determing packaging style, supervise sales team training, and plan promotional activities and events.
 Typically, they are responsible for

 - defining user persona and learning about the customers,

 - communicating the product’s value to the market, and

 - developing sales tools for a product.

 Product managers' functions are much wider as they have the ultimate responsibility for product creation—with marketing being a part of it.
 As we've already said, they work together with a product marketing manager to create a clear understanding of potential customers.

 Shared responsibilities of product marketing and the product managers include:

 - market research,